folio-org/okapi/doc/guide.md

 "provided" interfaces

 * `ModuleDescriptor.json` has a list of all `routes` (HTTP paths and methods) that a given module handles, this gives Okapi necessary information to proxy traffic to the module (this is similar to a simplified RAML specification)

-* it follows versioning rules defined in the chapter _Versioning and dependencies_
+* it follows versioning rules defined in the chapter _Versioning and Dependencies_

 * WIP: it provides interfaces required for monitoring and instrumentation

 As you can see, none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate a third party web service (e.g. API of a publicly accessible internet service) as an Okapi module.
 That is, assuming the endpoint style and versioning semantics are a close match for what is required in Okapi.

 Okapi, however, includes additional services (for service deployment and discovery) that allows to actually execute, run and monitor services natively on a cluster managed by Okapi.
 Those _native modules_ require an additional descriptor file, the `DeploymentDescriptor.json`, that captures all low-level information about how to run the module.
 Also, `native modules` must be packaged according to one of the packaging options supported by Okapi's deployment service: at